Battle of Gnila Lipa

-The Battle of Gnila Lipa took place early in the World War I on 29–30 August 1914, when the Imperial Russian Army invaded Galicia and engaged the defending Austro-Hungarian Army.
+The Battle of Gnila Lipa took place in early World War I on 29–30 August 1914, when the Imperial Russian Army invaded Galicia and engaged the defending Austro-Hungarian Army.
 It was part of a larger series of battles known collectively as the Battle of Galicia.
 The battle ended in a defeat of the Austro-Hungarian forces.

 Background

 The battle is named after a river in Western Ukraine, an historical region of Galicia.
 It is a tributary of Dniester, and is also called the Hnyla Lypa (Gniła Lipa).

 According to Prit Buttar, "In Galicia the weakness of the Austro-Hungarian position lay in the east.
-An entire army - Böhm-Ermolli's Second Army - was still missing, either still deployed in the Balkans or languishing on painfully slow troop trains.
+An entire army - Böhm-Ermolli's 2nd Army - was still missing, either still deployed in the Balkans or languishing on painfully slow troop trains.
 By contrast, the Russians had two powerful armies deployed for an early advance into eastern Galicia.
-The two eastern armies were now ordered to move west as fast as possible, in order to reduce the pressure on the Fourth and Fifth Armies.
-As his western armies moved north, Conrad had to protect their eastern flank, and therefore ordered Brudermann's Third Army to perform this task by moving north."
-The two Russian armies consisted of Nikolai Ruzsky's Third Army, with the IX, X, XI, and XXI Corps, consisting of 12 infantry divisions and 4 cavalry divisions, and the Aleksei Brusilov's Eighth Army, with the VII, VIII, XII, and XXIV Corps, consisting of 10 infantry divisions and 5 cavalry divisions.
-The Third Army was located around Rovno and Dubno, while the Eighth Army was located around Proskurov.
-The Austro-Hungarian Third Army consisted of the III, XI, and XIV Corps, with 18 infantry divisions and 4 cavalry divisions, supported by Hermann Kövess von Kövessháza's Armeegruppe, consisting of the XII Corps.
-Brudermann's Third Army was ordered north to protect Conrad's eastern flank, while Kövess was ordered to advance east of Lemberg towards Przemyślany.
+The two eastern armies were now ordered to move west as fast as possible, in order to reduce the pressure on the 4th and 5th Armies.
+As his western armies moved north, Conrad had to protect their eastern flank, and therefore ordered Brudermann's 3rd Army to perform this task by moving north."
+The two Russian armies consisted of Nikolai Ruzsky's 3rd Army, with the 9th, 10th, 11th, and 21st Army Corps, consisting of 12 infantry divisions and 4 cavalry divisions, and the Aleksei Brusilov's 8th Army, with the 7th, 8th, 12th, and 24th Army Corps, consisting of 10 infantry divisions and 5 cavalry divisions.
+The 3rd Army was located around Rovno and Dubno, while the 8th Army was located around Proskurov.
+The Austro-Hungarian 3rd Army consisted of the III, XI, and XIV Corps, with 18 infantry divisions and 4 cavalry divisions, supported by Hermann Kövess von Kövessháza's Armeegruppe, consisting of the XII Corps.
+Brudermann's 3rd Army was ordered north to protect Conrad's eastern flank, while Kövess was ordered to advance east of Lemberg towards Przemyślany.
 On 21 August, Russian forces crossed the frontier between Brody and Tarnopol.
-On 25 August, the Russian Third Army was preparing to advance north of Lemberg, while the Eighth advanced to the south.
+On 25 August, the Russian 3rd Army was preparing to advance north of Lemberg, while the 8th advanced to the south.